 Infected leaves have small, black, wart-like structures erupting through both leaf surfaces.
 Tiny filaments may emerge from the black spots.
 There are usually no symptoms on the youngest leaves.

 Prevention & Treatment: Properly space palms so that there is plenty of air circulation to reduce humidity.
 Avoid wetting fronds during irrigation.
 Removal and destruction of severely infected palm fronds will help minimize disease spread.
-However, removal of too many fronds may be more damaging to the palm than the disease.
-Palms are sensitive to nutritional deficiencies and frond removal can worsen existing problems and weaken the tree.
+However, removing too many fronds may be more damaging to the palm than the disease.
+Palms are sensitive to nutritional deficiencies, and frond removal can worsen existing problems and weaken the tree.

 Fungicides are usually not necessary but can be applied as a preventative treatment during the spring.
 Select a fungicide containing copper (see Table 1 for specific products).
 If palms are used for food purposes, copper fungicides are the only approved fungicides.
 Apply all fungicides at rates and spray intervals according to directions on the label.

-Ganoderma Root & Butt Rot: This disease is caused by the fungus, Ganoderma zonatum, which can infect many types of palms.
-The first symptom of infection is the withering and drooping of older fronds.
+Ganoderma Root & Butt Rot: This disease is caused by the fungus Ganoderma zonatum, which can infect many types of palms.
+The first symptom of infection is withering and drooping of older fronds.
 Fronds collapse and droop parallel to the trunk.
-New growth is stunted and is pale green or yellow in color.
+New growth is stunted and is pale green or yellow.
 The head of the infected palm may fall off or the trunk collapse.
 Depending on the point of invasion, the roots may be severely decayed.

 Outer trunk tissues may seem solid, but affected palms have a hollow sound when tapped.
 Areas of dark brown tissue are evident when the trunk is dissected.
-Over time, conks (spore producing structures of this fungus) may form.
-Palm death can take three to four years, depending on the age of the tree and environmental conditions.
+Over time, conks (spore-producing structures of this fungus) may form.
+Palm death can take three to four years, depending on the tree’s age and environmental conditions.

-Prevention & Treatment: This fungus survives on plant tissue, so remove and destroy any root systems, stumps and trunks of dead palms in the landscape.
-Avoid any injury to the tree, especially during planting, staking and regular maintenance activities by string trimmers and lawn mowers.
-Ganoderma survives in the soil, so it is not recommended that another palm be planted in the same location.
+Prevention & Treatment: This fungus survives on plant tissue, so remove and destroy any root systems, stumps, and trunks of dead palms in the landscape.
+Avoid any injury to the tree, especially during planting, staking, and regular maintenance activities by string trimmers and lawnmowers.
+Ganoderma survives in the soil, so it is not recommended to plant another palm in the same location.
 There is no chemical control for this disease.